eez-open/studio/README.md

 ## Introduction

-The EEZ Studio is an open source cross-platform modular visual tool aimed to address various programming and management tasks for [EEZ H24005](https://github.com/eez-open/psu-hw) programmable power supply and other test and measurement instruments that support SCPI.
+The EEZ Studio is an open-source cross-platform modular visual tool aimed to address various programming and management tasks for [EEZ H24005](https://github.com/eez-open/psu-hw) programmable power supply and other test and measurement instruments that support SCPI.

 ### EEZ Studio Project Editor (ESP)